-However, I still wanted to be sure to tell you that I see you and I appreciate what you do for me and our family.
+However, I still wanted to be sure to tell you that I see you and I appreciate what you do for me and for our family.

-I appreciate you washing the bottles in the morning before you go to work because waking up to less of a mess in the kitchen is everything (especially to a mom with anxiety).
+I appreciate you washing the bottles in the morning before you go to work, because waking up to less of a mess in the kitchen is everything (especially to a mom with anxiety).

 I appreciate you for asking me, “What can I do to help?” when you see that I am overwhelmed and on the verge of breaking down.

 I appreciate you pushing me to take some time to myself, for pushing me through this mom guilt and reassuring me that it is okay to leave the girls from time to time.